MiguelRyf/LempStackDebian10/README.md

 ## Getting Started
 Congratulations, you now have installed LEMP!

-Once everything is set up, run this command below to open the Menu Options
+Once everything is set up, run this command below in /root directory to open the Menu Options
 ```
 ./menu.sh
 ```